Hector295/market-ws-actual/charts/staticroute-operator/bahia-11.0+up0.1.0/CONTRIBUTING.md

 # Update chart

-To update this chart you must go to the static-route-operator [repository](https://github.com/IBM/staticroute-operator) and manually update the templates from the `config` folder.
+To update this chart you must go to the staticroute-operator [repository](https://github.com/IBM/staticroute-operator) and manually update the templates from the `config` folder.